Our website is supported by our readers. We sometimes earn income when you click through affiliate links on the website.

 Zwicker and Associates is a litigious debt collection agency.
 You may be reading this because you got sued or are likely to be sued by them.
 The purpose of this article is to explain to you who they are and help you understand your options.

 For many people, getting sued by a firm they are not familiar with, for instance, Zwicker and Associates can be pretty frustrating and overwhelming.
-This is due to the fact that in the U.S, Zwicker and Associates is a large debt buyer in the United States, so they purchase unpaid debt from an original creditor.
-Then they prosecute you to recoup the money, so it is highly possible that you are not aware of Zwicker and Associates.
+Zwicker and Associates is a large debt buyer in the United States.
+This means that Zwicker purchases unpaid debt from an original creditor.
+They then prosecute you to recoup the money, so it is highly possible that you are not aware of Zwicker and Associates.

 Before we delve deeper into this discussion, note that in every scenario, always understand your individual rights.
 Every year, we handle lots of legal cases involving folks being sued by Zwicker and Associates.
-From our records, of all the creditors in operation, this firm can be one of the more difficult to work with.
-So, we aim to shed more light on who Zwicker and Associates are, in case they have sued you or you have received correspondence that they are now taking charge of your debt situation.
+From our records, this firm can be one of the more difficult to work with.
 So it is in your best interests to be aware of how they operate so that you will be ready.

-You have options when dealing with Zwicker and Associates, which is why we built this free debt relief options calculator below, which is based on YOUR zip code.
+You have options when dealing with Zwicker and Associates.
+That is why we built this free debt relief options calculator below, which is based on YOUR zip code.
 If you decide to settle the debt, we like working with this company as it provides some of the lowest fees and also has great reviews.

 Who are Zwicker and Associates?